SilkRose/Pony/stories/chaotic-crush/chaotic-crush.md

 ***

 Discord materializes in front of the counter at Sugarcube Corner.
-He looks down at the Pinkie Pie.
+He looks down at Pinkie Pie.
 "Hello."

 "Hello, Discord, want any pastries or cakes this fine day?"
+Pinkie says with a smile.

 "Not right now.
 I need your advice."

 "Oh, what about?
 I'm always here to help!"

 "I've got a crush on Fluttershy, and I don't know what to do about it."

+"Are you going to ask her out?"

+"Yes, but I need to make it special, this is Fluttershy we are talking about."

+"Oh, you could give her a gift when you ask her out!"

 ""